jedota/PyPAD/README.md

 # PyPAD

-This repository make availble the PyPAD toolkit for evaluated a Preseetation Attack Detection for ID Cards based on the paper: "Improving Presentation Attack Detection for ID-Cards on Remote Verification System" Sebastian Gonzalez and Juan Tapia (Under revision)
+This repository makes available the PyPAD toolkit for evaluating a Preseetation Attack Detection for ID Cards based on the paper: "" Sebastian Gonzalez and Juan E. Tapia.

 ## Abstract